Plant & Garden Highlights

 Over the late summer months into fall, admire ripening fruit in shades of green, yellow, orange, and red.

-Dominated by natural stands of Tsuga canadensis (eastern hemlock), Hemlock Hill is a year-round pleasure ground.
+Dominated by natural stands of Tsuga canadensis (eastern hemlock), the contours of the hill define a year-round pleasure ground.

-Dedicated in 2002, the garden features terraced planting beds and a diverse selection of sun-loving shrubs and vines this award winning garden swells with multi-season interest.
+Featuring terraced planting beds and a diverse selection of sun-loving shrubs and vines this award winning garden swells with multi-season interest.

-With over 165 different kinds of lilacs, the collection provides a season of bloom spanning six weeks each spring.
+With 179 lilac taxa (kinds), the collection provides a season of bloom spanning six weeks each spring.